 Family holidays were to Bridlington and in later years to Filey, which was to become a favourite spot of Tony’s.

-Tony with brother Thomas, left.
 Thomas and Tony were sent to boarding school in 1946, firstly to Saint Olaves in Ripon and then to Trent College in Long Eaton.

 They became driven by their mother’s burning desire for the success of her sons.
 Tony was someone who would hide his light under a bushel.
 He did this in business and in his family life.
 He would keep quiet about his accomplishments.
 So, it often comes as a surprise when anyone learns that when Tony was still at school (Trent College), he became a talented magician and fire eater!
 He joined the Magic Circle when he was 17, at the same time as a young man from Middlesborough called Paul Daniels!
 With help from Uncle Thomas (OT, Wortley 1951-1953), Tony and his friend Geoffrey Atkinson (OT, Wortley 1951-1955) put together a fire eating act which they performed at the then Grand Hotel in Harrogate, as well as all over the country, including at Magic Circle conventions in Eastborne and Southport.

-Tony with OT Geoffrey Atkinson, Wortley 51-55.
 The act involved, at one point, Tony lighting a cigarette from a flaming arrow as it flew past him mid-air from a bow which Geoffrey Atkinson had just fired towards the wings of the stage where Thomas was standing-by to catch the arrow, out of sight of the audience, into an enormous mass of sacking covered in alum, to put the flames out.
 The next big magic trick took place when he was 19, which was an escapologist trick performed at the opening of the Knaresborough Annual Festival.
 Tony escaped from a big packing case which had been put on display in the marketplace in Knaresborough for the public to scrutinise, during the week or so leading up to the event.
 Tony was tied into a mail bag and then 4 locked into the packing case which was then lowered by a crane into the River Nidd.
 Given the freezing temperatures of the water and the depth, he had only a few moments to escape in front of the big crowds who gasped when he didn’t appear and then after some disturbance he came up.

 Tony’s days doing magic and eating fire must have taught him a lot about stagecraft and how to deal with a crisis or two.
 He certainly needed those skills once he got started in the bakery trade.